RaymondWise/Excel-Workday-Report-Parser/README.md

 Language: VBA

-Workday (workday.com) ERP's generated reports can be exported to excel as .xlsx.
+[Workday](workday.com) ERP's generated reports can be exported to excel as `.xlsx` files.
 Due to the configuration of the tables within Workday, multiple lines of information are generated in the same cell.

 For instance, you have data structures like this -